Welcome

 Learning Outcomes

 This article explores the common duty of care owed by occupiers to lawful visitors under the Occupiers' Liability Act 1957.
 It details who qualifies as an occupier and a visitor, the standard of care required, and how this standard varies for different types of visitors, such as children and skilled workers.
 It also examines factors constituting a breach of this duty, including the role of warnings and the liability for independent contractors.
-Your understanding of these principles is necessary for applying the law correctly to SQE1 assessment scenarios involving premises liability for visitors.
+A firm understanding of these concepts is essential for addressing scenarios where injury arises from dangers due to the state of the premises or things done or omitted on them, recognising that the duty is to keep visitors reasonably safe for the purpose of their visit rather than to guarantee the premises are hazard-free.
+This includes appreciating when obvious risks require no warning, when parental supervision and child allurements shift risk management, how occupation differs from activity liability, and how statutory controls restrict exclusion notices for death or personal injury.

 SQE1 Syllabus

-For SQE1, you need to demonstrate understanding of the legal rules concerning occupiers' liability towards lawful visitors.
-This includes applying the core principles of the Occupiers' Liability Act 1957 effectively.
+For SQE1, you are required to demonstrate understanding of the legal rules concerning occupiers' liability towards lawful visitors and to apply the core principles of the Occupiers' Liability Act 1957 effectively, with a focus on the following syllabus points:

 • Identifying who constitutes an 'occupier' and a 'visitor'.